IB UOI and Japanese Class for Elementary Students Vol.1 at CGK International School

 "Becoming a Storyteller"

-Finally, the students used the unit Becoming a Storyteller from their textbook to summarize what they learned in this UOI.
+Finally, the students used the unit "Becoming a Storyteller" from their textbook to summarize what they learned in this UOI.
 They set out to create their own fables or fairy tales that conveyed the values and morals that were important to them.

-Having explored various forms of literature throughout the UOI, the children applied what they had learned and discovered, into their own tales.
+Having explored various forms of literature throughout the UOI, the children applied what they had learned and discovered in their own tales.
 Having a deep understanding of the characteristics of fables and fairy tales, they carefully considered what form their stories should take.
 Utilizing their imagination, they brainstormed the necessary elements and structure for their stories which provided them with a platform to create their own original stories.

 This creative process allowed them to not only appreciate the rich world of literature but also to become creators and find their voice as storytellers.
 It reinforced the idea that storytelling is a powerful medium for conveying values and life lessons.